-Table 17: Tabs on the Network Service Screen
+Table 18: Tabs on the Network Service Screen

 Tab Description Dashboard Network charts provide throughput and volume information for each network service.
 Use this information to understand network traffic and load.
 Sites List of sites associated with the network service.
 Access Points List of access points associated with the network service.
 Use the search facility to find a specific AP.
 Switches List of switches associated with the network service.
 Clients List of clients associated with the network service.
 Use the search facility to find a specific client.
-Add or remove clients from black and white lists directly from this client list.
+Add or remove clients from Allow list or Deny list directly from the client list.